 1. Memorialize Your Pet

 Your pet will live in your heart forever.
 Memorializing your pet is a way to honor the life you shared with them.
 One of the most straightforward ways to do this is to use the services of a pet funeral home.
-You can choose between items like a mold of your pet’s paw print, an urn, or a certificate commemorating your pet.
-These physical items can help you focus your grief.
+However, there are other ways to memorialize your pet.
+For instance, you could opt for a physical item of rememberance that can help you to focus your grief.
+You can choose between items like a mold of your pet’s paw print, an urn in which to keep their ashes, or a certificate commemorating your pet.
+You could even opt to memorialize your pet with a special tree or plant that is bedded into your yard, or with one of these Woolly Pet full body sculptures or keychains.

 2. Look Through Photos